-We classify legislative proposals based on the sign and size according to the cash flow contribution measure.
-We first categorize proposals with negative and positive values of $\mathsf{cbo}{t+\Delta t}^{(z)}$ .
-Within each category, we then select the proposals with the largest cash flow impact in absolute value (i.e., $|\mathsf{cbo}{t+\Delta t}^{(z)}|$ ).
-We then define large proposals as those exceeding the median absolute value, based on a rolling 3-month window within each sign category, yielding large negative and large positive subsets of proposals.
+We classify legislative proposals into binary categories by sign (positive and negative) and by size (small and large) based on the cash flow contribution measure.
+We first categorize proposals into those with positive and negative values of $cbo{t+\Delta t}^{(z)}$ separately.
+Within each sign category, we rank proposals with the largest cash flow contribution in absolute value (i.e., $|cbo{t+\Delta t}^{(z)}|$) in a 3-month rolling window.
+We then define large proposals as those exceeding the median absolute value in each sign category, yielding large positive and large negative subsets of proposals.
 Using a rolling window avoids lookahead bias in our selection criteria.
-Our identification assumption is that the change in Treasury values on days when there is a large proposal is dominated by the news content of the cost release.